karakalo/lumen/doc/narrative-lumen.markdown

 The events `Key_Press`, `Key_Release`, `Button_Press`, `Button_Release`, and
 `Pointer_Motion` should be self-explanatory.
-The "pointer" is your window system's "core pointer", usually a mouse, touchpad, trackball, or other pointing device, and the "buttons" are those buttons associated with thatt device.
+The "pointer" is your window system's "core pointer", usually a mouse, touchpad, trackball, or other pointing device, and the "buttons" are those buttons associated with that device.
 A "key" is a key on your keyboard.  `Enter_Window` and `Leave_Window` tell you that the user's cursor has entered/left your Lumen window, and where.
 The `Focus_In` and `Focus_Out` events just tell you when the window